 To use the route-file and the generated net-file with SUMO, we edit the

-circles.sumocfg to tell SUMO where it finds vehicle
+circles.sumocfg to tell SUMO where it should look for vehicle

 and net definitions: